UBC-MDS/speed_dating_analysis/README.md

 #### Running Analyses on Your Local Environment

-When running this project for the first time, double click on the `speed_dating_analysis.Rproj` file and run the following code:
+When running this project for the first time, double click on the `.Rproj` file and run the following code:

 ```
 renv::restore()